inventage/techradar/README.md

 # Inventage Tech-Radar

 This repository contains the Markdown files for the blips of the Inventage Tech-Radar.
-The radar can be found here: TODO
+The radar can be found here: https://techradar.inventage.com

 This technology radar is based on AOE's Open Source generator: https://github.com/AOEpeople/aoe_technology_radar